 Muenz joined in the festivities by bringing the Watershed Education Mobile Lab.
 With microscopes and other tools in tow, she led a group of volunteers as they retrieved their leaf packs to identify the aquatic macroinvertebrates they had collected.

 “So far, Partnership for the Delaware Estuary has identified the mussel species as Elliptio complanata (eastern elliptio), but this is only the beginning.
-As we continue to study the heartbeat of this river, we will learn where reintroducing mussels, these unsung heroes of our waterways, will be possible,” said Muenz.
+As we continue to study the heartbeat of this river, we will learn where freshwater mussels, these unsung heroes of our waterways, exist in the watershed,” said Muenz.

 What You Can Do